 Adding voiceovers to your PowerPoint presentation in AirDeck is a key way to elevate your pitch and make sure your audience grasps the subject, even when you’re not there to explain directly.

 7 Tips for Adding Your Voice Over PowerPoint

-- Record high-quality audio – make sure your audio sounds crisp and clear.
+Make sure your audio sounds crisp and clear.
 If possible, eliminate background noise, and don’t be afraid to rerecord if the clip sounds iffy.
-For some tips on how to enhance your audio, check out our complete guide on how to create professional audio with AirDeck.
+For tips on how to enhance your audio, check out our complete guide on how to create professional audio with AirDeck.

-- Have passion in your subject – emotion pulls in your viewers and gets them engaged.
+Emotion pulls in your viewers and gets them engaged.
 If you don’t care about the content you’re pitching, why should they?
 Try to sound upbeat in your voiceover, and make your excitement clear.
-Read our blog post about creating engaging content for further suggestions.
+Read our blog post about how to create engaging content for further suggestions.